tari-labs/tari-university/src/network-analysis/probabilistic-attack/byzantine_takeover_of_the_DAN.md

 - n (committee size) = $100$

 <p align="center"><img src="assets/committee_size_100.png" width="900" /></p>
-The above graph was calculated from [variations of N with n fixed](https://github.com/tari-labs/modelling/blob/master/scenarios/variation_of_N_n_fixed.xlsx) with [hypergeometric distribution](https://github.com/tari-labs/modelling/blob/master/utils/hyper_dist_prob.py).
+The above graph was calculated using Excel ([variations of N with n fixed](https://github.com/tari-labs/modelling/blob/master/scenarios/variation_of_N_n_fixed.xlsx)).
 From this and the previous graph, it can be seen that probabilities are significantly lower when the committee size is $100$ compared to $10$.
 There is an increase in probability up to a network size of $700$, albeit, not as steep as the change when the committee size is $10$.
 The probability plateaus at $0.08$.

 The larger the committee size, the less dramatic changes there are in the probability.